Economic change in the UK

 How have government policies addressed economic change?

-The government plays an important role in shaping the UK’s economy and responding to global trends.
+The government plays a vital role in shaping the UK’s economy and responding to global trends.
 There have been three distinct trends in government policy since the Second World War:

 - 1945-79 – state-run industries, such as British Steel Corporation, were set up by the government to support declining heavy industries and protect jobs.
-Outdated working practices and machinery lead to factory closures, unemployment and unrest during the 1970s.
+However, outdated working practices and machinery lead to factory closures, unemployment and unrest during the 1970s.